-in compliance: being in agreement with the expectations, guidelines, or rules of another repatriation: the act or process of restoring or returning someone or something to its country of origin, allegiance, or citizenship restitution: the act of returning something that was lost or stolen to the person it belongs to revitalization: the act of bringing again into activity and prominence of ancient remains and sacred cultural objects to First Nations communities.
+duress: force or threats that make someone do something they do not want to heritage: the art, buildings, traditions, and beliefs that a society considers important to its history and culture in compliance: being in agreement with the expectations, guidelines, or rules of another repatriation: the act or process of restoring or returning someone or something to its country of origin, allegiance, or citizenship restitution: the act of returning something that was lost or stolen to the person it belongs to revitalization: the act of bringing again into activity and prominence

+According to Ms Neel, the museum will return hundreds of ancient remains and sacred cultural objects to First Nations communities.
 She says the collection includes many artifacts that were confiscated under the potlatch ban and shouldn't have been taken in the first place.